What Equipment is Needed For a Podcast?

 Microphone: The heart of your audio setup.

 Audio Interface (for XLR microphones): If you choose a traditional microphone with an XLR connection, an audio interface translates the signal for your computer to understand.
+We have a great article on mixers which is a great way to connect things together.

 Headphones: Vital for monitoring your audio, catching potential issues, and hearing guests during interviews.
 Closed-back headphones provide better isolation.